petersulyok/smfc/README.md

 fan_level_delay=2
 # IPMI parameters for remote access (string, default='')
 #remote_parameters=-U USERNAME -P PASSWORD -H HOST
+# Optional override to trigger platform specific behaviour (string, default='')
+# This will be automatically discovered from `ipmitool mc info` if not specified,
+# however can be overridden here.
+#platform_name=X10QBi

 # CPU zone: this fan controller works based on CPU(s) temperature.